 Carole Starre-Kmiecik, who portrays many women of history, will bring her one-woman show, portraying Clara Barton, founder of the US Red Cross, to the National McKinley Birthplace Memorial Auditorium on Saturday March 18, 2017 at 2PM.
 Admission to this family event is free.
 This event is the first in the series of centennial events we have planned for this year.

-Here is the next in the series of weekly articles about William McKinley that the Tribune Chronicle Warren, Ohio is publishing.
-This one was written by our curator, Trish Scarmuzzi. http://www.tribtoday.com/news/local-news/2017/05/mckinleys-wife-sat-beside-him-at-dinners/
+Here is the next in the series of weekly articles the Tribune Chronicle Warren, Ohio is running in honor of the 120th anniversary of William McKinley’s first presidential term. http://www.tribtoday.com/news/local-news/2017/06/mckinley-first-president-on-film/

 With thanks to the Business Journal for publicizing our July 15 event! http://businessjournaldaily.com/mckinley-memorial-celebrates-centennial-with-speaker-dr-kern/

 Once again, we’ve made the Tribune Chronicle.
 The first article is about our Centennial celebration, along with our most recent event, Paul Rohrbaugh speaking bout “Uncle Joe: The Life and Times of Joseph Butler.”
 The second link is the next in the series of weekly articles honoring the 120th anniversary of William McKinley’s first Presidential term.